-Those who are expecting a baby (as well as their families), often have questions about health and pregnancy, even if they already have children.
-Here are a few examples of common questions to ask your health care provider:
+Women often have questions about health and pregnancy, even if they already have children.
+Men may have questions about this new beginning as well.
+Here are a few examples of common questions women ask their health care provider:

-- How can I get the help I need to be as healthy as possible before and during pregnancy? - Where can I learn more about pregnancy? - How can I become a good parent?
-What do you suggest for someone who didn't have good role models growing up?
+- How can I get the help I need to be as healthy as possible before and during pregnancy? - Where can I learn more about pregnancy? - How can I become a good parent, when I didn't have one?